Skip to content

 Restoring metadata#

 Here we have two options.
-We can restore the metadata from the backup taken in RonDB.
-In this case we need to execute the following command before restoring the various parts.
+We can restore the metadata from the backup taken in RonDB or we can use the metadata created by mysqldump.

 This command is only executed once for any of the nodes that produced the backup.
 It must be executed before the invocations of ndb_restore using --restore_data.

-After executing this ndb_restore commands it is important to issue a SHOW TABLES command to ensure that meta data is synchronized with the various MySQL servers in the cluster and that the new tables are properly replicated to the replica side.
+After executing this ndb_restore command it is important to issue a SHOW TABLES command to ensure that metadata is synchronized with the various MySQL servers in the cluster and that the new tables are properly replicated to the replica side.

 The other option is to restore the metadata from an SQL file that was produced by mysqldump.
-This command is very simple, it uses the MySQL client and the SQL file to send SQL commands to a MySQL Server that recreates those metadata objects as below:
+This command uses the MySQL client and the SQL file to send SQL commands to a MySQL Server that recreates those metadata objects as below:

 mysql < restore_meta.sql